Coral Bell: Academic career

 LSE in 1965.
 In 1972 she became a professor of International Relations at the University of Sussex and was a member of the International Institute for Strategic Studies.
 From 1977 to her formal retirement in 1988 she was a Senior Research Fellow in the department of International Relations at the Australian National University.
-Subsequently, until her death in 2012, she was a visiting fellow at the Strategic and Defence Studies Centre.
+Subsequently, until her death in 2012, she was a visiting fellow at the ANU Strategic and Defence Studies Centre.

 Impact

 Bell has been called a classical realist or an optimistic realist.

 Denis Healey acknowledged that "from the middle fifties Australia has contributed more to international understanding of defence problems than any country of similar size" in reference to Hedley Bull, Larry Martin and Bell.
 In tribute to Bell, Henry Kissinger wrote "the Australian scholar Coral Bell has brilliantly described America's challenge: to recognise its own pre-eminence but to conduct its policy as if it were still living in a world of many centres of power".
 In discussing US–China relations, Bell coined the term "shadow condominium" to describe how, in times of severe crisis, these countries would collaborate while maintaining a more adversarial position at other times.
 Bell believed that the US was no longer the sole superpower and that others would share this role.